 Void is a notable exception to the majority of Linux distributions because it uses runit as its init system instead of the more common systemd used by other distributions.
-This is a unique features of Void, that make it more BSD-like, are its init system and design philosophy.
+This is unique feature of Void, that make it more BSD-like, are its init system and design philosophy.

 Void Linux installation

-Void uses a simple and straight forward text based installer to guide you trough the traditional installation steps.
+Void uses a simple and straightforward text-based installer to guide you through the traditional installation steps.
 It is the same in all of the available images, and we call it with the “void-installer” command.

 A notable feature of the live ISOs is that users can choose to install the system from packages included on the ISO or from a network source, avoiding the need to perform an upgrade after installation.
 Once you’ve done with all the misc configurations, the installer will write the changes to the disk.
 After that, you will be asked to reboot the system, or you can continue testing from the live session.

 Comparable to Arch or Gentoo, after the base install, Void can be turned into whatever you wish to assemble.
 The Void’s website offers an excellent step-by-step tutorial, which will guide you through all the steps of the installation.

 Indeed one of the significant unique feature in Void is its package management system.
 XBPS (X Binary Package System) is the native system package manager written from scratch.
 Its goal is to be fast, easy to use, bug-free, featureful, and portable.